14edavis/valor-verse/README.md

 Welcome to ValorVerse, a software project aimed at assisting story writers for the volunteer project "Stories Behind the Stars" in writing accurate and compelling stories about WWII fallen based off of provided research.

+## Goal

+The goal of ValorVerse is to help story writers create meaningful and accurate stories about the brave men and women who fought for our freedom during WWII.
+By using the power of openai, ValorVerse generates text based on the provided research about a WWII fallen soldier.

 ## Dependencies

-ValorVerse relies on the openai library to function properly.
+ValorVerse relies on the following libraries to function properly:
+- openai

 ## Getting Started